 NOTE: THIS REVISION OF THIS PROCEDURE DOES NOT INCLUDE FILE UPLOADS TO SIMULATE AN EPHEMERIS UPDATE.
 THE FILE UPLOADS MUST COMPLETE BEFORE THE NEXT STEP.
 AFTER UPLOADS ARE COMPLETE, MACRO 70 MUST BE RUN.

-SCE [This step is n/a for the TM Dry Run.]
+SCE [This step is n/a for the Ambient Functional.]
 Wait for approximately 3 hours.

-SCE [This step is n/a for the TM Dry Run.]
+SCE [This step is n/a for the Ambient Functional.]
 Placeholder for simulating the ephemeris update.

-SCE [This step is n/a for the TM Dry Run.]
+SCE [This step is n/a for the Ambient Functional.]
 Wait for approximately 4 hours.

-SCE [This step is n/a for the TM Dry Run.]
+SCE [This step is n/a for the Ambient Functional.]
 Do not proceed to the next step until the Thermal engineer confirms cooldown is complete.
 If the Thermal engineer confirms cooldown is complete prior to 20 hours, the Test Conductor can move forward with the next steps.

-SCE [This step applies ONLY to the TM Dry Run.]
+SCE [This step applies ONLY to the Ambient Functional.]
 Time jump to what would be the end of the ephemeris update (First Cube -1 hr, approximately CA-5hr).
 Under GSEOS menus, select SCE Cmds -> MET -> Set MET and enter a value of “1074878869.000” to update the mission elapsed time counter.
 Click OK.

 Verify GSEOS_CMD_SET_MET(1074878869.000) command is dispatched in Cmd.log screen